 Torr: Tragu?
 Oo Kramat?
 Ick boo Den.
 (A trader here in Klamath?
 Why yes, Vic trades in antiquities for the most part.
 He's not in town right now.
 I think he might be trading things at the Den.
 That's south of here.)

-Bar-ba Eden?
-(Have you ever heard of a Garden of Eden Creation Kit?) – The clever here might note that the Chosen One just asked for Barbara Eden
+Chosen One: Bar-ba Eden?
+(Have you ever heard of a Garden of Eden Creation Kit?)note

 Torr: Jeannie?
 Gick Vic (So you want a GECK, huh?
 Weren't those originally issued to vaults?
 I don't know where you'd find one, but if anyone does it would be Vic, the trader.
 He specializes in prewar things.
 He lives in the northeast part of Klamath.)